-This is the Griffith Observatory Sky Report for the week ending Wednesday, May 22, 2013.
-Here is what’s happening in the skies of Southern California:
+This is the Griffith Observatory Sky Report through June 22nd, 2016.
+Here’s what’s happening in the skies of southern California.

 From Griffith Observatory, I’m Anthony Cook and I can be reached at email@example.com